 Seaward extensions to existing built structures

-The development will intensify the existing use by intensification of the existing footprint in excess of 1,000%; it includes new permanent built structures, and is situated seaward of existing built structures.
+The proposed development will intensify the existing existing footprint and use in excess of 1,000%; it includes new permanent built structures, and is situated seaward of existing built structures.

 Impacts on local Traffic

-Traffic volumes are high and delays are experienced on local roads around Kawana shopping centre, particularly during peak hours and school pick-up and drop-off times.
+Traffic volumes are already high and delays are experienced on local roads around the nearby Kawana shopping centre, particularly during peak hours and school pick-up and drop-off times.

-Imagine if more of the beachfront was developed into high-rise.
-This development alone will increase the car usage from 5 households to that of 73 units (containing space for 188 cars) plus a shop.
+Can you imagine if more of the beachfront was further developed into high-density high-rise?
+This proposed development alone will increase the car usage from 5 households to that of 73 units plus a shop Plans identify space for 187 cars.

 School safety - Buddina State School

-The development site is located opposite the Buddina State School.
-Many parents and students are concerned about safe travel to and from school as many walk, ride or scoot past this development site's proposed carpark entry every morning and afternoon.
+The proposed development site is located beachside, opposite the Buddina State School.
+Many parents and students are concerned about safe travel to and from school as many walk, ride or scooter past the proposed carpark entry every school day morning and afternoon.

-The Sunshine Coast Council approved this development application on the 30th April 2019 despite 84 formal submissions opposing the development and a petition with more than 1,000 signatures of residents requesting Councillors reject this application .
+The Sunshine Coast Regional Council approved this proposed development application on the 30th April 2019, despite 84 formal submissions opposing the development and a petition (with more than 1,000 signatures of residents) to reject the development application .

-The community of Buddina's concerns with this development have been disregarded.
+The community concerns about this development were disregarded by Council.
 Whether you live in this area or come here to bike ride, walk, or surf, the unique character of this area we all enjoy is about to change and many residents believe for the worst.